Madrid, Surigao del Sur: Marital status

 More than 72 percent of the total municipal population belongs to the age bracket of more than 10 years old or it can be expressed numerically as 9,456 people.
 More than 53 percent of the household population ages more than 10 years old are legally married.
 It can be noted that there were more female population who are legally married than the male population by 51 percent.
 Married population is concentrated between the age-bracket of 25 to 34 years old and this suggest for a higher fertility and an expected population growth.
 On the other hand, single individuals comprised 41 percent of the total population.
 For 3880 single individuals, males dominated this status than the females.
 Single population group concentrated between the age-bracket of 10 to 19 years old and slowly declining towards 20 years and more.
 More than 6 percent of the remaining population ages more than 10 years old belonged to widow, separated/divorced, common law/live-in and others.

 Language

 There are four major dialects been spoken in the town.
 More than 97 percent of the total household population speak Surigaonon.
 More than 1.8 percent speak Manobo.
+Cebuano and its Boholano are also spoken or understood by the municipality's inhabitants as the second languages.